 how to be vulnerable with a man

-Vulnerability is one of my favorite topics.
-Since reading Brené Brown’s The Gifts of Imperfection last year, I have been obsessed with understanding it better.
+And since reading Brené Brown’s book, The Gifts of Imperfection, last year I have been obsessed with understanding it better.

 Well, turns out the opposite is true.

-The more you show up as your real self and are authentically you, the more you connect to the other person.
-And the truth is, guys, find vulnerability attractive!
+The more you show up as your real self and are authentically you, the more you connect with the right guy.
+And the truth is, men, find vulnerability attractive!

 But I know that it is easier said than done.

 Emotional vulnerability is the key to a healthy relationship because it fosters real love.
-Vulnerability is not about winning or losing, it is about having the courage to show up.
+Vulnerability is not about winning or losing, it is about having a great deal of courage to show up.

-And to have real love, you need to show up and allow the other person to see the real you.
+And in order to attract real love, you need to show up and allow the other person to see the real you.

 So, if you have been wondering how to open up in your relationship, you came to the right place.
 Because today I am sharing with you 5 very simple steps on how to be vulnerable with a man.

 Before we dive in, I think it is important to define what I mean when I talk about vulnerability.
-Contrary to common belief, vulnerability is not a state of weakness and instability.
+Contrary to common belief, vulnerability is not a sign of weakness and instability.

 I like to say that being vulnerable means sharing the thoughts, feelings, and experiences that make you feel scared, ashamed, and guilty.

-10 Tips on how to be vulnerable with a man
+How to be vulnerable with a man

 1. Ask for help

-As women, we like to pride ourselves in being independent and not needing a man.
+As women, we like to pride ourselves on being independent and not needing a man.
 We put on a boss babe persona in the hopes that guys will respect and like it.

 If anything it will more likely intimidate him… But that’s a conversation for another day.

-If you want to have a deeper connection with your man, then you have to allow him to take care of you from time to time and feel needed.
+If you want to have a deep connection with your man, then you have to allow him to take care of you from time to time and feel needed.
 One easy way to do that is to ask for help when you need it.